oobabooga/text-generation-webui/README.md

 pip install -r extensions/long_term_memory/requirements.txt python -m pytest -v extensions/long_term_memory/
 ```
-3. Run the server with the LTM module.
+3. Run the server with the LTM extension.
 If all goes well, you should see it reporting "ok"
 ```bash
 python server.py --chat --extensions long_term_memory
 ```